 Sometimes we understand the choice to sin will have consequences.
 Yet we can be like a stubborn, rebellious child, determined to do it anyway and just “take our licks.”
 The problem is that, while we can choose to sin, we don’t get to choose our consequences.

 But there’s an even bigger problem with this kind of thinking.
 It may be an indication that we’re not really saved.
 Oh, we may have “prayed a prayer” or “walked an aisle” or “gone forward at youth camp,” but if we were never genuinely broken over our sin (not just tired of the consequences), if we never really had saving faith, and if we weren’t regenerated by the Spirit of God (2 Cor.
-5.17), we may not be saved.
+5.17), we’re not saved.

 Genuine salvation will produce the fruit of a changed life.
 It may not happen all at once and it doesn’t look the same in every life, but change should be apparent and growth should be continuous.
 John the Baptist said, “… bear fruits worthy of repentance” (Lk.
 3.8).